ryan-tabar/Approximating-Pi/README.md

 new paradigms to programming such as its ownership feature.

 ## About
-It approximates pi using three Monte Carlo methods.
+The program approximates pi using three Monte Carlo methods.
 Monte Carlo methods are computational algorithms that rely on repeated random sampling to obtain numerical results.
+The first method is visualised using the piston crates while the other two aren't.

 The first method makes use of a circle inside a square with sides equal to the diameter of the circle.
 The ratio between the area of the circle and the area of the square is pi / 4.
 By applying a random set of points to the square, one can approximate pi by the ratio of points landed inside the circle to the total number of points.
-This method is visualised while the other two aren't.

 The second method is known as Buffon's needle.
 Take a set of parallel lines and drop needles on it. pi is approximatly equal to (2 * n * l / x * t).
 Where n = number of times droped, l = length of needle, t = distance between lines, and x = number of needles crossed a line.